 Diploma and Dual Credential

-Though the minimum educational requirements to apply for the program are high school, program acceptance has become very competitive and selective.
-In the last few years, there have been close to 400 applicants for 80 seats.
-Most of the successful applicants have undergraduate degrees or at least one or two years of post-secondary education.
-Only a handful of high school applicants are accepted and these had very high GPAs in the program educational requirements.
+Program acceptance has become very competitive and selective.
+In the last few years, there have been close to 400 applicants for only 80 seats.
+While the minimum educational requirements to apply for the Respiratory Therapy Diploma are high school, most of the successful applicants have undergraduate degrees or at least one to two years of post-secondary education.
+Only a handful of high school applicants are accepted into the program and these students had very high GPAs in the program’s educational requirements.

-For those students who have post-secondary education, transfer credits will be given when course transcripts are reviewed.
+If you have any existing post-secondary education, transfer credits will be given to you when your course transcripts are reviewed.
 Course outlines may be required.

-Year 1 and 2 courses of the diploma stream and Year, 1, 2, and 3 courses of the dual credential stream are offered on the Kamloops campus.
-The upper-level BHSc required courses are offered via TRU-OL.
-The courses in the clinical year are delivered at clinical affiliate sites.
+Courses for years one and two of the RT Diploma program option and courses for years one, two and three of the dual credential program option, are offered on the Kamloops campus.
+The upper-level BHSc required courses are offered through TRU, Open Learning.
+Courses required during the clinical year are delivered at clinical affiliate sites.

 Differences in courses (full-time workload)

 |Six RESP courses/semester||Three RESP courses with BHSc electives or required courses||Three RESP courses/semester|